 - You must have the servicing stack update (SSU) (KB4493730) that is dated April 9, 2019 or a later SSU update installed.
 For more information about the latest SSU updates, see ADV990001 | Latest Servicing Stack Updates.

-Important You must restart your device after you install these required updates and before you apply any Monthly Rollup, Security-Only Update, Preview of Monthly Rollup, or standalone update.
+Important You must restart your device after installing all the required updates and before installing any Monthly Rollup, Security-only update, or Preview of Monthly Rollup.

 You don't have to restart your computer after you apply this update.